MegaManSec/gixy-ng/docs/en/plugins/ssrf.md

   - if possible, forbid user data transmission;
   - protect proxied server's address:
     * if the quantity of proxied hosts is limited (when you have S3 or smth), you better hardcode them and choose them with `map` or do it some other way;
-    * if you can' list all possible hosts to proxy, you should sign the address.
+    * if you can't list all possible hosts to proxy, you should sign the address.